-Julian Birkinshaw from the excellent Unstructure blog has asked me to contribute to the discussion he has eloquently started on the role of employee motivation in the changing dynamic of today’s business environment.
+The folks behind the Unstructure blog asked me to contribute to the discussion they’ve started on the role of employee motivation in the changing dynamic of today’s business environment.
 This in part follows on from Arne van Oosterom’s Made With Care discussion on Wenovski.

 In support of his discussion of how managers might support employee Motivation, Julian leverages the same Self Determination Theory (Deci and Ryan, 1985, 2000, 2004) that has formed the basis of my own research.
 His coverage of the Material, Social and Personal drivers of Motivation need little further coverage as I’ve referred to them on my blog and associated discussions using Deci and Ryan’s original terms of Autonomy, Relatedness and Competence.
 Julian suggests that managers should utilise these three aspects of human psychological capability to help turn ‘extrinsically regulated‘ organisational objectives into ‘identified‘ personal motives of employees.
 In otherwords, managers should use the prospects of material, social and personal rewards to encourage employees to take ownership of organisational objectives and become more personally intrinsically rewarding.
 I would also supplement this with Valerand’s, (2003) definition that motivation occurs on “global, contextual and situational” levels of recursion.